James Campbell (British Army officer, died 1745): Early life

 James Campbell was born c.
 1680 in Lawers, Perthshire.
 His father, James Campbell, 2nd Earl of Loudoun, was an aristocrat and son of noted Covenanter John Campbell.
 Campbell's mother was Lady Margaret Montgomerie, the daughter of landowner Hugh Montgomerie, 7th Earl of Eglinton.
 His brother, Hugh Campbell, would go on to serve as the last Secretary of State of the Kingdom of Scotland prior to the Acts of Union.

 In September 1693, when he was approximately thirteen years old, Campbell enlisted in the Scottish Regiment of Foot Guards at the rank of lieutenant.
-After six years of military service, Campbell was promoted to the rank of captain on July 1699.
+After six years of military service, Campbell was promoted to the rank of captain in July 1699.
 In 1701, the War of the Spanish Succession broke out; the next year, Campbell was transferred to the Earl of Mar's Regiment of Foot, renewing his own officer's commission in the process.

 Campbell was then sent along with the rest of his regiment to Europe, where they fought in the Battle of Blenheim on 13 August 1704, a decisive victory for the Grand Alliance (of which the Kingdom of Scotland was a part).
 In August 1706, Campbell was transferred again, this time to the Royal North British Dragoons at the rank of lieutenant-colonel.
 He then fought at the battles of Oudenarde and Malplaquet, both major Allied victories.